Petitioning (China)

 Petitioning (信访 (xìnfǎng), literally "letters and visits") is the administrative system for hearing complaints and grievances from individuals in the People's Republic of China.
-It is the primary tool for dispute resolution in the country.
+It is a common tool for dispute resolution in the country.

+When the petitioner is unsatisfied about result of Petitioning at lower levels, they have the right to "raise" the case upwards.
+This approach is known as shangfang, i.e. Up-Petitioning (上访 (shàngfǎng, 上訪), literally "upward visits").

 Origins

 In ancient imperial times, petitioners were called "people with grievances" (冤民 (yuānmín)).
 Petitioners who needed justice would come to the yamen of the county magistrate or high official and beat a drum to voice their grievances.
 As such, every official court was supposed to be equipped with a drum for this sole purpose.
 Sometimes petitioners would throw their bodies in front of a sedan chair of the high official.
 When no one else at the local level was able to help, petitioners would travel to the then empire's capital to seek higher official's help.

 Petitioners in recent years sometimes search for justice through the legal system or local petitioning bureaus.
 However, those who feel that justice has eluded them often still travel to Beijing as a last resort to appeal to the rulers in the age-old manner.